bogdan-kulynych/she-paper/main.md

 ``\mathsf{DGHV.Mult}( \mathbf{pk}, c_1 \in \mathcal{C}, ~ c_2 \in \mathcal{C} ).``
 \hangindent=2em Output ``[ c_1 \cdot c_2 ]_{x_0}``

 It was shown in [@DGHV10] that scheme is somewhat homomorphic, i.e. a limited number of homomorphic operations can be performed on ciphertext.
 Specifically, roughly ``\eta/\rho'`` homomorphic multiplications can be performed in a way that the ciphertext is still correctly decryptable (the ciphertext noise must not exceed ``p``).
-The scheme can be extended to evaluate arbitrary circuits using the bootstrapping technique following the Gentry's approach [@DGHV10].
+The scheme can be extended to evaluate arbitrary circuits using the bootstrapping technique [@DGHV10].

 ##### Semantic security